-Janitorial Civil/Site Work Pavement & Grounds Roof & Roofing Plumbing & Wastewater HVAC & Steam Fire Protection Baggage Handling Systems Baggage Ramp PLB Maintainability Standards Electrical Electronic Systems
+Architecture Janitorial Civil/Site Work Pavement & Grounds Roof & Roofing Fall Protection Plumbing & Wastewater HVAC & Steam Fire Protection Baggage Handling Systems Baggage Ramp PLB Maintainability Standards Electrical

-- Adequate space shall be provided for the operation and maintenance (O&M) of installed equipment.
-Check manufacturer's catalogs for equipment sizes.
-Ensure mechanical specifications include the maximum allowable equipment sizes. - Weather vestibules shall be provided at main entrances in areas where wind-driven rain prevails. - Mechanical and electrical equipment rooms should be on the ground floor with doors and pathways of adequate size to accommodate installation and removal of equipment for repair and maintenance.
-If not on the ground floor, provide freight elevator(s) adequate for the transportation of the equipment without disassembly. - Provide and maintain access to power outlets when providing cabinet inserts. - Drinking fountains and fire extinguisher cabinets shall be recessed to prevent damage. - Building system components shall be accessible for periodic inspection and maintenance.
+- Weather vestibules shall be provided at main entrances in areas where wind-driven rain prevails. - Mechanical and electrical equipment rooms should be on the ground floor with doors and pathways of adequate size to accommodate installation and removal of equipment for repair and maintenance.
+If not on the ground floor, provide freight elevator(s) adequate for the transportation of the equipment without disassembly. - Building system components shall be accessible for periodic inspection and maintenance. - Stairway shall be provided in the design for servicing of roof mounted equipment; ladders may be an exception after review with Aviation Maintenance. - Consider types of traffic in the area office, public corridor with baggage, and motorized pallet jack traffic. - Lockers shall have sloped tops. - Coordinate with POS (carpenter shop) before removing or replacing existing metal ceiling tiles.
+Improperly removed or installed ceiling material may create an overhead hazard. - Connect to smoke alarm(s) in the loading bridge and rotunda for closure upon smoke alarm activation.